 Best lighting for indoor cannabis growing

-Indoor weed growing lighting methods have been changing lately due to technological developments and discoveries of how different light spectrums are used by cannabis plants.
+Grow lights for indoor marijuana growing have been changing lately due to technological developments in lighting and due to discoveries of how different light spectrums are used by cannabis plants.

-But to start, let’s take a look at the old standby lights that still many growers use – perhaps because its easier to use what you know than contemplate change.
+We’ll look at these newer grow lights for indoor marijuana in a minute.
+But to start, let’s take a look at the old standby lights that still many growers use – perhaps because its easier to use what you know than to contemplate change.

 HIDs (High Intensity Discharge Lamps)